10 Best Microsoft Planner Alternatives of 2025 (Free & Paid)

 8. Smartsheet

 Smartsheet is an alternative to Microsoft Planner that takes cues from Excel.
 The program tries to fulfill the role of a super spreadsheet or an enhanced version of Excel.
-It achieves its goals in large part.
+It achieves its goals largely.
 Smartsheet, presumably, takes its cues from the ubiquitous spreadsheet because, astonishingly, so many businesses are still using it to manage day-to-day operations.

-Don’t presume that people will switch to your spreadsheet because it has more bells and whistles than Microsoft Planner.
-But you should be suspicious of anything that claims to be smart.
+Please don’t presume that people will switch to your spreadsheet because it has more bells and whistles than Microsoft Planner.
+But you should be suspicious of anything that claims to be innovative.
 The product suffers from several omissions.
 Notably absent are tools for managing time, money, or other resources.

 9. Asana

 Asana is a great choice if you’re looking for an alternative to Microsoft Planner.
-It is a flexible and easy-to-use platform for managing projects, with several features for tracking and completing individual assignments.
+It is a flexible and easy-to-use project management platform with several features for tracking and completing individual assignments.
 Slack, Dropbox, Salesforce, and more can integrate with Asana.

-Like the Planner’s buckets, it’s simple to make and choose between different project parts.
-Asana’s group email and shared calendar make it simple to coordinate the efforts of a sizable workforce in real-time.
+Like the Planner’s buckets, it’s simple to create and choose between different project parts.
+Asana’s group email and shared calendar make it simple to coordinate the efforts of a sizable workforce in real time.

 10. Monday